 The Healthy Workplace initiative is an important part of driving the Healthy Ireland agenda.
 As there are over 2 million people employed in Ireland, the workplace can make an important contribution to healthier communities.

 Workplaces directly influence the physical, mental, economic and social wellbeing of workers and in turn, the health of their families, communities and society.
 It therefore offers an ideal setting and infrastructure to support the promotion of health to a large audience.
 According to the World Health Organisation (WHO), workplace health programmes are one of the best ways to prevent and control chronic disease, and also to support mental health.

-Work on progressing the Healthy Workplaces framework and the legislation has commenced and will involve collaboration and consultation with a number of Government Departments, agencies and private sector companies and organisation.
+Work on progressing the Healthy Workplace Framework and the legislation has commenced and has involved collaboration and consultation with a number of Government Departments, agencies and private sector companies and organisations.

 The consultation on the development of this Framework was officially opened on 28 March 2017 by the Minister for Health Promotion, Marcella Corcoran Kennedy TD and the Minister for Employment and Small Business, Pat Breen TD.
 The consultation process has two strands.
 Interested parties are invited to submit their views through an online consultation questionnaire available at https://www.surveymonkey.com/r/HealthyWorkplaceFramework.